JiachenDuan/MaxSumSiteDemo/README.md

 Test Flow:
 1. sign up the website by providing email/password after logging in, it will launch maxSum calculation page
-2. if already login, you can chose sign in directly.
+2. if already have an account, you can chose sign in directly.
 3. Pass a preorder serialized binary tree string to calculate maxSum
 ```
               Tree1: